 - a.
-Coordinate/facilitate the provision of mental health/crisis counseling to victims at shelters, mass care facilities, and fixed feeding sites with counties. - b.
+Coordinate/facilitate the provision of mental health/crisis counseling to victims at shelters, mass care facilities, and community sites. - b.
 Coordinate distribution of Naloxone to shelters, mass care facilities, and fixed feeding sites with counties.

 3. NC DEPARTMENT OF INSURANCE (NCDOI)